 Gardening is a great way to get outdoors, enjoy nature, and to get some fresh produce in your life.
 But it can be challenging to garden if you don’t have a yard—or if your yard just isn’t in the right place to get that much-needed sun.
 This DIY vertical planter creates more space by growing up instead of out, and, even better, it’s easy to move to wherever the sunshine is.
 It can even be used for an apartment balcony garden!

 I love how versatile this vertical wall garden is for the above reasons, and how customizable it is, too.
 Our design is 30” wide and 64 1/2” tall and has four hanging planters in two different sizes, but you can change the dimensions, the number of planters, or the type of wood.
-You can buy vertical garden kits (like this one from Williams Sonoma that costs $270), but why would you want to when you can make something that’s truly yours for less money?
+You can buy vertical garden kits, but when you make one yourself you can customize it to the specific needs of your backyard (or balcony).